Newfoundland Overseas Forestry Unit

-Establishment & History
+Establishment and history

 The Secretary of State for Dominion Affairs communicated via telegram to Newfoundland Governor Sir Humphrey Walwyn on 9 November 1939, requesting 2,000 skilled men who were "capable of good work with axe and hand saw" to be sent to Britain to aid in forestry efforts.
 The British government proposed forming a civilian unit due to time constraints preventing the recruitment, outfitting, and training of a military unit.

 Recruitment commenced promptly as per the agreement of the Commission of Government, who gathered the required labor force.
 On 17 November, the Commissioner of Natural Resources made a public appeal for volunteers from across Newfoundland through a radio broadcast.
 Subsequently, on November 19, the Newfoundland Forestry Act was enacted, enabling the establishment of the Newfoundland Overseas Forestry Unit (NOFU) and outlining its operations.

 Officials implemented an interview process and medical evaluations to assess applicants' suitability.
 Within two months, approximately 2,150 volunteers aged between 18 and 55 were chosen, numbers increased to about 3,600 during the war.

 Its members were engaged in six-month contracts, receiving equivalent pay to their wages back home, totaling two dollars per day or twelve dollars weekly, men had their accommodation and medical services provided for them as part of their contract however personal needs, such as clothing, were their own responsibility.

 In 1941, NOFU forrester Edgar Baird told Illustrated London News that: "They are needed here on work of national importance, and cannot be replaced.
 Moreover, it is not easy to train a man, however strong and fit he may be, to become a good lumberjack."

 Many of these volunteers also enlisted in the Home Guard, balancing their duties with camp work and local service.
 In 1942, the NOFU formed their own Home Guard unit, the 3rd Inverness (Newfoundland) Battalion Home Guard which was composed of over seven hundred men and, uniquely, all foreign recruits.